5 Must-Follow Rules Before You Enter Your Next Trade

 You can’t control the market.
 But you have control over how you respond to it.
 These five rules give you a solid base to trade smarter—not harder.

 Stick to your plan.
 Set clear limits.
 Keep your emotions in check.
 Above all, view every trade as an opportunity to gain knowledge.
-You don’t have to get every move right.
-You just need to stay prepared and make decisions with purpose—not pressure.
+You don’t have to get every move right; you just need structure and trading rules for beginners that keep you grounded.